Haugaarden/VideoPresenter/README.md

     Video2, // New Video2 video screen
   }
 ```
-3. Create a new VideoSegment object in the code VideoPresente.pde file
+3. Create a new VideoSegment object in the code VideoPresente.pde file.
+The "filename.mp4" must match the filenames you have in the data folder
 ``` Processing
   // In the top of the file
   VideoSegment ZoomVideo2, Video2;